 The traditional dessert of loukoumades - credits: foodlove/Shutterstock.com

 Of course, you cannot visit a Greek city, village or island and leave without eating some of the most well-known Greek desserts.
-These Greek honey puffs (loukoumades) are small, deep fried balls of dough with honey on top.
+These Greek honey puffs, known as loukoumades, are small, deep fried balls of dough with honey on top.
 If done right, the honey puffs are crispy, golden, and sweeter than Greece’s sunset.

 Greek baklava - credits: Alp Aksoy/Shutterstock.com

-Greek halva is a semolina pudding with raisins which takes you to an absolute trip of flavors.
-Depending on the place, Greek halva can also be flour-based or sesame-based.
+Greek halva is a vegan semolina pudding with raisins that takes you on a trip at flavortown.
+Depending on the region of Greece it is produced, Greek halva can also be flour-based or sesame-based.
 Either way, it is a healthy treat that you are going to love.
 Traditional baklava is one of the sweetest remnants of the Ottoman Empire.
-A sweet pastry made of very thin layers of phyllo, filled with nuts and covered with syrup is, maybe, the most famous Greek dessert in the world, and for a good reason.
-You can almost taste heaven in one single bite of this pastry.
+A sweet pastry made of hundreds of very thin layers of phyllo, filled with nuts and covered with syrup.
+Baclava is probably the most famous Greek dessert in the world, and for a good reason; you can almost taste heaven in one single bite of this pastry.

-The history, tradition, and beauty of Greece cannot only be contained in museums.
-It can be found everywhere around the country and especially in food.
-Greek pastries and sweets smell and taste like Greece.
-Exploring the country, without tasting its reach culinary tradition is a job half-done.
-The sweetness gushes out of every local treat and traditional dessert.
-Greece’s flavors will present to you a whole new sweet world!
+The history, tradition, and beauty of Greece cannot be contained in museums.
+It is found everywhere around the country and especially in its culinary tradition.
+Greek pastries and sweets carry the smell and flavor of the authentic Greek experience.
+Exploring the country, without tasting its gastronomic excellence is a job half-done; Greece’s flavors will introduce you to a whole new, deliciously sweet world!